NDobrev/deposior/README.md

 Once running, the interface lists saved wallets.
 Click **Deposit** next to a wallet to automatically generate validator keys, create a keystore and deposit file, and submit the deposit transaction.

+The web pages now feature a dark sci-fi look using the Bootswatch **Cyborg** theme.
+Buttons glow with a neon animation powered by Animate.css.